isomerpages/imda-pixel-old/pages/faq.md

 As PIXEL Studios is not a commercial media service provider, our facilities are not for hire.

 PIXEL Studios’ facilities support independent digital content creators in producing experimental content and/or pilots.
-Interested users can email us at enquire@impixel.sg with a project proposal to request for usage.
+Interested users can email us at pixel@imda.gov.sg with a project proposal to request for usage.

 <b>5.
 How do I become a games incubatee in PIXEL Studios?</b>